radicle-dev/radicle-decisions/README.md

 ### Process
 * Open a PR with a new proposal copied from the [template]()
-* Assign yourself - as the assignee is in charge of seeing the proposal through
+* Assign yourself - as the assignee is in charge to see the proposal through
 * Request `radicle-dev/engineering` as reviewers
 * Announce new proposal in the [development section](https://radicle.community/c/development-discussion/9)
-* Keep the conversation in the PR to not loose information
+* Keep the conversation in the PR to not lose information
 * Incorporate feedback
 * Get quorum for approval